Amazon Orders

 - Orders =

-To match the Summary page, add a filter excluding canceled orders, e.g.,
+To match the Summary page using SQL, use a filter to exclude canceled orders:

 Insights and Actions